gabbyvaillant/scheduling-algo/README.md

 ```

 (2) Lottery_scheduling.py
-Lottery scheduling uses the same type formatting as the FCFS_scheduling_v3.py where all the tasks are already implemented inside of that same file.
+All tasks are already implemented inside of that same file.

 ```bash
 python3 Lottery_scheduling.py
 ```

 (3) WFQ_scheduling.py
-Weighted Freuquency Scheduling also uses the same type of formatting as the previous ones.
+ALl tasks are already implemented inside of that same file.

 ```bash
 python3 WFQ_scheduling.py